 The correct construction of the campfire is important so that the fire burns well.
 The best thing to do is to follow the steps below…

 First, you build a small “floor” for the fire that protects it from soil moisture and gives it nourishment from below.
 To do this, line up thin kindling, no more than a finger thick, next to each other in the middle of the fireplace.
 This is followed by a second layer of kindling, but the branches are turned 90 degrees to create a grid.

 Hang up tinder

-You now place your tinder on this base.
+You now place your Tinder on this base.
 It should be two handfuls of dry weed.
-If you have wax-soaked chimney starter, half a handful will do.
+If you have a wax-soaked chimney starter, half a handful will do.